-- 11. We will never engage in an act that betrays the trust of our customers, in full understanding that such trust is what supports us. - 12.
-We will greet our superiors, subordinates, and colleagues in a pleasant manner, never forgetting a sense of gratitude. - 13.
-We will welcome our customers pleasantly, paying attention to office beautification, always maintaining cleanliness in the workplace, and actively working to keep things tidy and clean. - 14.
-We will respect each other as work partners, and eliminate any forms of harassment, including sexual harassment and bullying, from the workplace, acknowledging that harassment is an act of hurting the dignity of human beings. - 15.
-We will promptly consult and report any mistake, trouble, complaint, etc. arising in the course of business and never engage in an act that violates laws and regulations or internal rules, such as making a false statement or falsifying a document. - 16.
-We will lead our lives within our means, refrain from extravagance, and never misappropriate funds of customers or the Company. - 17.
-We will abide by our rules on use of emails, social media, and other online tools, with full understanding that information sent via the Internet can never be retrieved. - 18.
+- such trust is what supports us. - sense of gratitude. - maintaining cleanliness in the workplace, and actively working to keep things tidy and clean. - 14.
+We will respect each other as work partners, and eliminate any forms of harassment, including hurting the dignity of human beings. - making a false statement or falsifying a document. - of customers or the Company. - understanding that information sent via the Internet can never be retrieved. - 18.
 Driving under the influence of alcohol is a social evil, and we will never engage in or let others engage in such an act. - 19.
-We will deal with any anti-social forces in a resolute manner. - 20.
-We will engage in environmental conservation activities to protect the environment, which is the foundation of our lives and businesses.
+We will deal with any anti-social forces in a resolute manner. - foundation of our lives and businesses.